St. Johnston and Carrigans Community Employment Project Ltd

 - Work to develop the bank of volunteers and draw up rotas to work at events.

 - Work with teams of volunteers to plan catering.
-Assist them with catering at the event.
-Ensure that shopping is done for food and other necessary items.
+Assist them with catering at

 - Co-ordinate setting up of room, setting tables and clearing away afterwards.